zahra929/Automated-Aircraft-inspection-Graduate-Project/README.md

 We tried to improve and evaluate prediction performance of this model by applying different techniques:

 -Using conventional data augmentation technique flipping, rotation and clipping to improve the models performances and testing GAN’s performance in data augmentation with small dataset.
--Using a Pre-trained VGG-16 model with ImageNet Dataset as a backbone of our model.
-VGG-16 was chosen based on its stronger fitting ability, its simpler calculation and nonlinear optimization make it better as the backbone of our semantic segmentation models.
+-Using a Pre-trained VGG-16 model with ImageNet Dataset as a backbone of U-NET:
--Exploring various modified U-Net architecture such as Attention U-Net, which uses Attention gate AG that implicitly learns how to remove irrelevant regions in an input image while highlighting the main features useful for a specific task [4], and TransU-Net which uses a hybrid CNN-Transformer structure to use detailed high-resolution spatial information from CNN functionality and the global context encoded by Transformer (ViT).
+-Exploring various modified U-Net architecture such as Attention U-Net and TransU-Net which uses a hybrid CNN-Transformer structure to use detailed high-resolution spatial information from CNN functionality and the global context encoded by Transformer (ViT).
+- Explore the effect of data augmentation on every architecture :
+-

+#About Files :

+For each model there is two versions :
+   -The first trained without data augmentation and -The second one was augmented using a selected combination of augmentations techniques The file Data augmentation contains the code applying the augmentation techniques.

 #References